rust-lang/rust/README.md

 # alternatively, install only the server.
 Binary name is `ra_lsp_server`.
 $ cargo install-ra --server
 ```

+For non-standard setup of VS Code and other editors, see [./docs/user](./docs/user).

 ## Documentation

 If you want to **contribute** to rust-analyzer or just curious about how things work